ASU-CLAS/clas-module/README.md

 1.1
 	* Added filtering of asu degree imports if the Unit field is set in admin/config/system/clas_module

 1.0
 	* Added clas degree views as panes with slightly different styles than asu degree views
 	* Added clas_degree_image style
 	* Added CSS to adjust padding on gray nav bar items as the page condenses

-INSTRUCTIONS
+# Instructions

 1. Install module

 	a.
 Set site to SFTP connection mode in the Pantheon dashboard

 	b.
 Go to /admin/modules/install on your Webspark site and install the clas module from URL (URL to clas module found at: clas.asu.edu/webspark)

 	c.
 Click install, then enable the clas module from the module list at /admin/modules

 	d.
 Configure the clas module with your unit name (Configure link will appear next to the clas module in the module list at /admin/modules).
 The Unit name must match what is used in the ASU Degrees XML feed.
 List of units as of 6/22/2015 are listed below.

 2. Import degrees

 	a.
 Follow the instructions at: https://webspark.asu.edu/features/asu-degrees-feed

 3. Build Degree list page

 	a.
 Create a new content page on your Webspark site.

 	b.
 Click Customize this page, then add a new pane to any region

 	c.
 From the content pane selection popup, choose View panes from the left menu

 	d.
 Click Add for the CLAS degree list you want to appear on the page (Undergrad, Grad, Certs/Minors) then click save for the pane, then save again for the page.

-Unit names as they appear in the ASU Degree feed XML:
+# Unit names as they appear in the ASU Degree feed XML

 American Indian Studies Program
 Department of English